eleciawhite/reusable/slackPolicies/conduct-resources.md

-# Triangle.rb Code of Conduct Additional Resources
+# Embedded Podcast Code of Conduct Additional Resources

 There is a pretty vast amount of reading to do about Codes of Conduct, diversity.
 We've assembled a list of some additional reading below.